 Louis Anquetin (1861-1932)

-Born in Etrepagny, France, Anquetin moved to Paris at the age of 21 and studied at the studio of Léon Bonnat.
+Louis Anquetin was born in Etrepagny, France, Anquetin moved to Paris at the age of 21 and studied at the studio of Léon Bonnat.
 There, he became friends with Toulouse-Lautrec.
 Together, Anquetin and Toulouse-Lautrec would search for a new, more modern style of painting beyond Impressionism.
 They formed a group which included Vincent Van Gogh and Emile Bernard and would often use each other as models for their work.

 Because Anquetin worked so closely alongside Toulouse-Lautrec and others, their works would often influence each other.